 * FY sales forecast $5.8 bln-$5.9 bln vs est $6.04 bln

-* Shares slump as much as 14 pct (Updates shares)
+* Shares slump as much as 14 pct (Adds details)

-Aug 15 (Reuters) - Coach Inc forecast full-year revenue below Wall Street estimates as the handbag maker's efforts to pull out products, including those of recently acquired Kate Spade, from department stores weigh on sales, sending its shares tumbling 14 percent.
+Aug 15 (Reuters) - Coach Inc's full-year revenue forecast missed Wall Street estimates as the handbag maker's strategy to limit exposure to the troubled department store sector takes a toll on sales, sending its shares tumbling 14 percent.

-The company's shares, up nearly 37 percent this year, fell to $41.20 in morning trading on Tuesday after Coach also posted lower-than-expected sales for its latest quarter.
+The company's shares, up nearly 37 percent this year, fell to $41.20 in morning trading on Tuesday after Coach also posted a steeper drop in gross margins and reported lower-than-expected sales for its latest quarter.

-Coach and other luxury retailers, including Michael Kors Holdings Ltd, have been reducing markdowns and pulling products off department stores, where discounting has become the norm, to sell them at full price through their own stores to retain brand exclusivity.
+Coach and other luxury accessories retailers, including Michael Kors Holdings Ltd, have been trimming sales to department stores - where over-reliance on discounting has become the norm - in order to sell them at full price through their own stores to help retain the brand's premium cachet.

 Analysts on average were expecting a profit of $2.49 per share and revenue of $6.04 billion, according to Thomson Reuters I/B/E/S.

-In contrast, Kors lifted its revenue forecast for its year ending March 2018 after the company beat estimates, helped by fewer markdowns and higher sales of premium handbags.
+In contrast, Kors lifted its revenue forecast for its year ending March after reporting quarterly sales that beat estimates.